Molecular knot: Naturally occurring molecular knots

 Organic molecules containing knots may fall into the categories of slipknots or pseudo-knots.
 They are not considered mathematical knots because they are not a closed curve, but rather a knot that exists within an otherwise linear chain, with termini at each end.
 Knotted proteins are thought to form molecular knots during their tertiary structure folding process, and knotted nucleic acids generally form molecular knots during genomic replication and transcription, though details of knotting mechanism continue to be disputed and ambiguous.
 Molecular simulations are fundamental to the research on molecular knotting mechanisms.

-Knotted DNA was found first by Liu et al. in 1981, in single-stranded, circular, bacterial DNA, though double-stranded circular DNA has been found to also form knots.
+Knotted DNA was found first in single-stranded, circular, bacterial DNA, though double-stranded circular DNA has been found to also form knots.
 Naturally knotted RNA has not yet been reported.

 A number of proteins containing naturally occurring molecular knots have been identified.
 The knot types found to be naturally occurring in proteins are the $+3_1, -3_1, 4_1, -5_2,$ and $+6_1$knots, as identified in the KnotProt database of known knotted proteins.